AdnanHodzic/auto-cpufreq/README.md

 If the install has been performed as part of snap package, daemon status can be verified by running:

 `systemctl status snap.auto-cpufreq.service.service`

+### Update - auto-cpufreq update

+Update to the [latest version](https://github.com/AdnanHodzic/auto-cpufreq/releases) of auto-cpufreq with fixes and resolved bugs.

+    Manually clone auto-cpufreq to the latest release if this mode is not available in your package follow [Installing auto-cpufreq](#installing-auto-cpufreq)

+    Update the package by running:

+    `sudo auto-cpufreq --update`

+    This does the equivalent of:
+    * `systemctl stop auto-cpufreq && systemctl disable auto-cpufreq`
+    * Fetching new update and install
+    * `systemctl enable auto-cpufreq`

 ### Remove - auto-cpufreq daemon